Stravinsky's Good Luck

 Rubinstein's Brilliant Idea

 Stravinsky was delighted at the idea, but somewhat skeptical.
 "Do you think I could do it?" bubbled the usually dry Igor, lighting his eighty-fourth Gitane cigarette of the day.
 "I know you can," returned the suave, world-weary Rubinstein, straightening his new diamond cameo cuff links.
-"You just need a vehicle to charge a fee, that's all."
+"You just need a vehicle to charge a fee, that's all," he said, pausing to look at himself in the mirror.

 Igor's Savage Piano Concerto